-Some anti-aging products for wrinkles contain silicones.
+Some anti-ageing products for wrinkles contain silicones.
 For a quick fix, silicones are great as they fill in any wrinkles or pores to make them look invisible in no time.
-Although the downside is that within a few hours, the wrinkles reappear and if you’re in a hotter climate or sweating, it would just melt off.
+The downside is that within a few hours, the wrinkles reappear and if you’re in a hotter climate or sweating, it would just melt off.
 On the other hand, products containing retinol are not a quick fix by any means.
 They take much longer to work on the skin and may even take up to one month for you to see lasting results.

 What is retinol?

 When your skin turns retinol into retinoic acid, (also known as tretinoin!) this active form of vitamin A helps to fight wrinkles and acne.
-In my illustrated infographic below, the further away a form of retioid is from retinoic acid, the less powerful but gentler the formula is.
+In my illustrated infographic below, the further away a form of retinoid is from retinoic acid, the less powerful but gentler the formula is.
 That’s why you need a prescription for retinoic acid, but you are able to purchase retinol over the counter.
-Retinol, in general, works more slowly than retinoic acid, but is gentler on your skin.
+Retinol, in general, works more slowly than retinoic acid but is gentler on your skin.

 Retinyl —converts to–> Retinol —converts to–> Retinaldehyde — converts to–> Retinoic Acid